top of page

 Nasal obstruction and asymmetry after rhinoplasty cannot be resolved through surface correction alone.

-Restoring nasal bone width and correcting nostril asymmetry through skin grafting were also necessary to achieve balanced external form.
-Revision rhinoplasty must prioritize internal stability and conservative structural rebuilding rather than aggressive cosmetic change.
+Restoration of nasal bone width and correction of nostril asymmetry were also necessary to achieve balanced external form.

 Q1.
 Can closed rhinoplasty improve nasal obstruction after previous surgery?

 Q2.
-When is septal reconstruction necessary in revision rhinoplasty?
+When is septal reconstruction necessary?

 🎥 YouTube Reference